While the heated debate about working remotely rages on, a new workplace disruptor is slowly emerging – the 4-day week.

 Before any Vermonters get too excited, we should say that the state has not made an official move to a 4-day week yet, but it's hard to ignore Vermont senator's, Bernie Sanders, passion for the concept.

-He recently penned an opinion piece for the Guardian, where he rallied against corporate greed, and pushed for a 32 hour week.
+He penned a 2023 opinion piece for the Guardian, where he rallied against corporate greed, and pushed for a 32 hour week.
 In the article, Sanders states that since the introduction of the 40-hour work week under the Fair Labor Standards Act in 1940, US workers have become 480% more productive, and that a shorter working week is long overdue.

 “It’s time that working families were able to take advantage of the increased productivity that new technologies provide so that they can enjoy more leisure time, family time, educational and cultural opportunities – and less stress.” – Senator Bernie Sanders